zhanghm1995/GSmoothFace/README.md

 #### Step 3: Inference
 You can infer the GSmoothFace with the following steps:

 Step 3.1: Predict the 3DMM parameters conform to your given audio samples.
-Here we also provide some audio samples for you quickly testing.
+Here we also provide some audio samples for you quickly testing in the above mentioned [BaiduNetDisk](https://pan.baidu.com/s/1v9nlpLgrrEZXy53bwKsvNQ) (code: uhg9).
 Please modify the `audio_path` and the `video_name` in the `config/demo.yaml` file with your driven audio and the speaker you want to generate.
 Then run the following command:
 ```bash
 python demo.py --cfg config/demo.yaml --test_mode \
                --checkpoint <your/checkpoint/path> \